swamiiyer/swamiiyer.github.io/_pages/cs451/collaboration.md

 | View code/work of                      | &#10008; | &#10008; | &#10008; | &#10008; |
 | Copy code/work from                 | &#10008; | &#10008; | &#10008; | &#10008; |

-You are **not** allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT.
+You are **not** allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT or VSCode Copilot.

 You are **not** allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.